When verifying your custom sender domain in Omnisend, you might see errors related to your SPF (Sender Policy Framework) record.

 Common SPF Errors & Troubleshooting

-Omnisend checks your domain’s SPF record during the verification process.
-If the SPF verification fails, Omnisend will display an error message explaining the issue, allowing you to quickly troubleshoot it.
+Omnisend checks your domain's SPF record during verification.
+If SPF verification fails, Omnisend displays an error message explaining the issue.

-Below are the two most common SPF errors you may encounter, along with instructions on how to troubleshoot them.
+Below are the two most common SPF errors and how to troubleshoot them.

-Note: In some cases, you may encounter both errors at the same time.
-If that happens, you’ll need to troubleshoot each issue separately using the instructions below.
+Note: You may encounter both errors at once.
+If so, fix each issue separately using the instructions below.

 Error: Multiple SPF Records Found

 A domain can only have one SPF record.
-That means you can have only one TXT record in your DNS settings that starts with v=spf1.
+That means only one TXT record in your DNS settings can start with v=spf1.

-If you have multiple SPF records, email providers won’t know which one to trust, and your SPF validation will fail automatically.
+If you have multiple SPF records, email providers won't know which one to trust.
+SPF validation will fail automatically.

-This issue typically occurs when multiple services (e.g., Google Workspace, Mailgun) each add their own SPF record instead of combining them into a single record.
+This usually happens when multiple services (such as Google Workspace and Mailgun) each add their own SPF records instead of combining them.

 Example of an invalid configuration: